weaveworks/weave-gitops-private/docs/adrs/0026-weave-gitops-runtime-ui.md

    - EE: the previous + EE controllers like pipeline, gitopssets, cluster-xxx
 3. Create UI via either option:
    1. To Rename Flux Runtime to Weave GitOps Runtime or
-   2. to Create another UI for Weave Gitops Runtime
+   2. to Create another UI for Weave GitOps Runtime

 #### Evaluation